mundimark/awesome-kramdown/README.md

 an RFC7749 (XML2RFC) generating backend for the kramdown markdown parser.
 Mostly useful for RFC writers.

+**govspeak** (gem: [govspeak](https://rubygems.org/gems/govspeak), github: [alphagov/govspeak](https://github.com/alphagov/govspeak))by Ben Griffiths, James Stewart et al

+a set of extensions to markdown layered on top of the kramdown library for use in the UK Government Single Domain project

 **kramdown Facebook Instant Article Converter** (github: [contentful-labs/kramdown-instant-article](https://github.com/contentful-labs/kramdown-instant-article)) by Rouven Weßling et al